Sugared cranberries are frosty, festive, SUPER easy, and practically scream “IT’S THE HOLIDAYS!”

 How to Make Sugared Cranberries

 Sugared Cranberries holiday-up everything!
-A few years ago, I dotted this apple galette with a few.
+A few years ago, I dotted an apple galette with a few.
 Instant festivity!
+They would look stunning on a vibrant cranberry curd pie, tart, holiday worthy cheesecake like this delicious vanilla chai cheesecake, or dress up a perfectly frosted vanilla cake.

 No ratings yet